canonical/mongodb-operator/documentation/tutorial.md

 **Retrieving the username:** In this case, we are using the `admin` user to connect to MongoDB.
 Use `admin` as the username.

-**Retrieving the password:** The password can be retrieved by running the `get-admin-password` action on the Charmed MongoDB application:
+**Retrieving the password:** The password can be retrieved by running the `get-password` action on the Charmed MongoDB application:
 ```
-juju run-action mongodb/leader get-admin-password --wait
+juju run-action mongodb/leader get-password --wait
 ```
 Running the command should output:
 ```